PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Audited with sessions dashboards and stale snapshot alerts.

-- Seek principled use of native partitioning for large tables.
+- Be ready to discuss principled use of native partitioning for large tables.

-- Expect extension leverage tied to concrete access patterns.
+- Expect questions on extension usage tied to concrete access patterns.

-- Validate change data capture and cache invalidation strategies.
+- Prepare to explain change data capture and cache invalidation strategies.

 1. Declarative partitioning